NafiuRahman77/471_blog/README.md

 ## Methods: How NeuroClips Works
 ![Methodology](https://raw.githubusercontent.com/NafiuRahman77/471_blog/main/images/architecture.png)
+*Figure 1: The overall framework of NeuroClips.
+The red lines represent the infernence process.*

 The NeuroClips framework is a combination of techniques designed to overcome the limitations of existing fMRI-to-video reconstruction methods.
 Its core components are:

 ### Perception Reconstructor